Prehistoic/Mobile-Security-Awesome-Toolkit/docs/android/tools/frida.md

 ### frida-trace

-- `frida-trace -U -i "[keyword]"` : Traces all functions containing "keyword" in their name across all loaded modules on the USB device
+- `frida-trace -U -i [keyword]` : Traces all functions containing "keyword" in their name across all loaded modules on the USB device
+- `frida-trace -U -i [keyword] -N com.package.name` : Traces all functions containing "keyword" in specified application

 ### frida